stephenslab/gardner/README.md

 Most of your files will be stored in one of these four locations:

-+ `/home`: Where your home directory is located.
+1. `/home`: Where your home directory is located.
 Not a lot of space.

-+ `/gpfs/data`: Where many labs store their files (e.g.,
+2. `/gpfs/data`: Where many labs store their files (e.g.,
    `/gpfs/data/xhe-lab`).
 There is *a lot* of space here.

-+ `/group`: Where some other labs store their files (e.g., `/group/bergelson-lab`).
+3. `/group`: Where some other labs store their files (e.g., `/group/bergelson-lab`).

-+ `/scratch`: Although each user has a separate directory only accessible to them, this is a shared file system, and there is also a great deal of freely available space here.
+4. `/scratch`: Although each user has a separate directory only accessible to them, this is a shared file system, and there is also a great deal of freely available space here.

-*Add info about backups.*
+*TO DO: add info about backups.*

 ## Using the [TORQUE][torque] job scheduler